By Dr. James H. Bissland

 The Cleveland Civil War Roundtable

 Copyright © 2008, All Rights Reserved

 Editor’s note: This article is an excerpt from Dr. James Bissland’s latest book, Blood, Tears, & Glory: How Ohioans Won the Civil War, published in 2007, and appears here through the courtesy of the author.
-Dr. Bissland will be speaking before the Cleveland Civil War Roundtable at its November 2008 meeting.
+Dr. Bissland will be speaking to the Cleveland Civil War Roundtable at its November 2008 meeting.

 Sometimes it seemed as if the nation had split in half, the old sense of common purpose gone, replaced by two countries with the same name.
 One America, mostly quiet, rural, and sure of its goodness, was proudly conservative, and revered the values of the past.
 The other America was more urban and industrialized, disputatious, and irreverent.
 It considered itself progressive and looked to the future.
 The conservative America was firmly rooted in the South, while the other America was populated mostly by Northerners.
 After years of suspicion, fear, and name-calling between the two Americas, the United States–united more in name than fact–teetered on the edge of violence.
 It was April 1861.

 In the town of Galena, Illinois, in the spring of 1861 there lived a man who had failed at almost everything except for one thing.
 Midway through each day he would leave the leather goods store where he was a clerk and tramp up a steep hillside to his small, rented house for a meal with his family.
 Every night he would return to play with his four children and read out loud to his wife, Julia.
 He spent little time elsewhere, had only a few friends, and even after a year in Galena thought himself “a comparative stranger.”
 He treasured his time at home, for his only real success in adult life had been to marry the woman he loved and raise a family.